Sooraj Santhosh

 Sooraj Santhosh (born September 19, 1987) is an Indian singer, songwriter, and composer.
-He straddles the worlds of independent music and playback singing, moving smoothly between the two.
 Santhosh is the recipient of a Kerala State Film Award (2016), 2 Mirchi Music Awards, and a Kerala State Film Critics Award (2021).
 He has sung around 300 songs in 8 languages.

 Santhosh released his independent solo EP, The Gypsy Sun, in 2020.
 It's a multi-genre, multi-lingual album that consists of 5 songs.

 Santhosh was the lead singer and has composed and performed with Masala Coffee until 2019, when he decided to dedicate more time to his own creative endeavors.
 Now he performs with his own band, Sooraj Santhosh Live.

 Career

 In 2016, he was awarded the Kerala State Film Award for Best Playback Singer for the song "Thaniye", composed by Vishnu Vijay for the film Guppy.

 Santhosh's first international project was with Ganesh B Kumar and the European Chamber Choir.
 He performed the Shanmukha Kavacham in Germany along with the Choir.